3 Tbsp Butter In Grams

 Beyond the Basic Conversion: A Deeper Dive into Density and Volume

 The approximate conversion of 14 grams per tablespoon arises from the average density of butter under typical kitchen conditions.
-However, if you're working with butter that is significantly warmer or colder than room temperature, or using a butter with an unusual fat content, you may notice deviations from this average.
+That said, if you're working with butter that is significantly warmer or colder than room temperature, or using a butter with an unusual fat content, you may notice deviations from this average.

 Practical Applications: When Precision Matters Most